ayoubHam2000/obsidian/Web/Docker/notes from youtubeVideo2.md

 If you want to persist data inside a container, you have a couple of options:

 1.  **Docker Volumes**: You can use the `-v` or `--volume` flag when running the `docker run` command to create a volume mapping between a directory on the host machine and a directory inside the container.
 This allows you to persist data outside of the container's filesystem and make it available even if the container is deleted or recreated.

 2.  **Named Volumes**: You can use the `docker volume create` command to create a named volume, which can be useful when you want to manage the volume independently of the container.
-Named volumes can be attached to multiple containers and can be backed up, moved, or migrated more easily.
+Named volumes can be attached to multiple containers and can be backed up, moved, or migrated more easily. `docker volume create mydata`

 3.  **Bind Mounts** : You can use the `-v` flag when running the `docker run` command to create a bind mount between a directory on the host machine and a directory inside the container.
-This allows you to persist data outside of the container's filesystem and make it available even if the container is deleted or recreated.
+This allows you to persist data outside of the container's filesystem and make it available even if the container is deleted or recreated. `docker run -v /path/on/host:/path/in/container myimage`

+4.  **Anonymous volumes**: Anonymous volumes are temporary volumes that are created by Docker when a container is started without specifying a named volume or host volume.
+Anonymous volumes are deleted when the container is removed. `docker run myimage`

 It's worth noting that, when you map a host directory to a container directory, any changes made to the files inside the container will be reflected on the host directory, and vice versa.